ytbilly3636/amygdala/README.md

 Secondly, construct a class of amygdala using LA and CE.
 Multiple self-organizing maps (SOMs) are used as models of LA.
 So, specify the number of SOMs and its parameters.
+Single-layer perceptron is used as model of CE.
+So, specify the number of input and output of the perceptron.
 ```
 class Amygdala(object):
     def __init__(self):